Seismic retrofit: Earthquake bolts

+Prior to the Charleston earthquake of 1886, buildings in the city of Charleston, South Carolina used tie rods and anchor plates for structural reinforcement against lateral bowing of gales and hurricanes.

+After the earthquake, building owners retrofitted the partially damaged buildings with the tie rods through the walls to add lateral stability to the buildings.
+The rods from the opposite walls were connected with turnbuckles on the inside and secured by nuts over anchor plates on the outside.
+They called them "earthquake bolts".
+This retrofitting was done mostly in the Charleston region, but the same practice can be seen as far as Savannah, Georgia.

+The earthquake bolts could be tightened and loosened to support the house without having to otherwise demolish the house due to instability.
+The bolts were directly loosely connected to the supporting frame of the house.

 Exterior concrete columns

 Historic buildings, made of unreinforced masonry, may have culturally important interior detailing or murals that should not be disturbed.
 In this case, the solution may be to add a number of steel, reinforced concrete, or poststressed concrete columns to the exterior.
 Careful attention must be paid to the connections with other members such as footings, top plates, and roof trusses.

 Infill shear trusses

 Shown here is an exterior shear reinforcement of a conventional reinforced concrete dormitory building.
 In this case, there was sufficient vertical strength in the building columns and sufficient shear strength in the lower stories that only limited shear reinforcement was required to make it earthquake resistant for this location near the Hayward fault.

 Massive exterior structure

 In other circumstances, far greater reinforcement is required.
 In the structure shown at right – a parking garage over shops – the placement, detailing, and painting of the reinforcement becomes itself an architectural embellishment.